JeddAlcalde/J2A-WebDevs/README.md

 ## Description

-Website giving users information on J2A-WebDevs.
-Show users current and completed projects for J2A-WebDevs, submit project ideas, aswell as upload criticisms and complements of projects that we have done for associates.
-Will also serve as professional profiles for Jedd Alcalde and Allie Panganiban as web developers.
+Website giving users information on Jedd Alcalde.
+Show users current and completed projects, submit project ideas, aswell as upload criticisms and complements of projects that we have done for associates.
+Will also serve as professional profile for Jedd Alcalde.

 #### Technologies
 - HTML